joelhoelting/react-timer/README.md

 React Timer is a lightweight and minimalistic pomodoro timer inpsired by [tomato-timer.com](https://tomato-timer.com).
 It's also my first React project.
 I liked many of the features of tomato-timer.com but I wanted to implement other features that I thought would be useful.

 #### Features
-1. Settings for Custom Pomodoro & Break Intervals
+1. Settings for custom pomodoro and break invervals
-2. Choose an Audio Alert from 5 Different Sounds
+2. Choose audio alert from 5 different sounds
-3. Utilizes local storage to Persist Settings in Case Browser Closes/Refreshes
+3. Utilizes local storage to persist settings in case browser closes or refreshes
 4. Timer is Visible in Browser Tab for Easy Viewing While in Other Tabs

 #### Wishlist